shark-S/Text-to-language-detect/README.md

 Requirement are :-
   * nltk
   * sys
+  *  python 3

 Input is taken as a page like if words is in in file then you can do " python language-detect-nltk.py < in"

+Using nltk library you may need to download some files so it a type of online mode.
+Ofline mode of for text to language detect is in under development.